 That evening, friends arrived that we’d met in Ragusa two winters ago, perfect timing for a catch up to forget the day’s palaver.

 We moved on to motor around to the north coast the next day, the scenery becoming more rugged, the cliffs dark grey and higher.
-This is the Tramuntana coast, battered by the north wind of that name.
+This is the Tramuntana coast, battered and shaped by the north wind of that name.

-We were headed for Cala Algaiarens, now a new entry on my favourite anchorages list.
+We were heading for Cala Algaiarens, a new entry on my favourite anchorages list.
 The bay is large enough for many boats with good depths, sand and two beaches.
 The setting was beautiful, with tall cliffs encircling the cove, coloured deep red in places, the setting was beautiful.
 Below the water was interesting too for snorkelling.
 Ashore, the round island Cami de Cavalls passed by for hiking and even though dinghies couldn’t be left long term on the beach during daytime, short stay and drop offs were possible and the friendly lifeguards even helped clean the boat channel of wandering swimmers.

-Nature was everywhere; behind the pale yellow dunes of Cala Bot was a pool with terrapins, their presence given away by their noses poking out of the water.
+Nature was everywhere.
+Behind the pale yellow dunes of Cala Bot was a pool with terrapins, who gave away their presence by poking their noses out of the water.
 Close by I spotted a small tortoise and the white, star shaped heads of sea daffodils waved alongside the sandy paths.
-Following a track inland, I was greeted with pastoral scenes of fields of rust coloured cows and hay bails dotted about.
+Following a track inland, pastoral scenes of fields greeted me, with rust coloured cows and hay bales dotted about.
 Blackberry bushes lined the field walls and if it wasn’t for the temperature, I’d have been reminded of home.

 The temperature was still rising and for the first time in the Med, the midday sun beat this Englishwoman.
 The mad dog had sensibly stayed on the boat.